 - A professional acting on behalf of a setting, school or post-16 institution*.

-- Professionals (this could include foster carers and health and social care professionals) who think an assessment may be required must bring the child or young person to the attention of the local authority who will consider if an assessment is required*
+- Professionals (this could include foster carers and health and social care professionals) who think an assessment may be required can bring the child or young person to the attention of the local authority who will consider if an assessment is required*.

 *This should be done with the knowledge and agreement of the parents or young person, where possible.

-If we have already undertaken an EHC assessment for the child during the previous 6 months, we are not required to carry out another assessment, but may choose to do so if appropriate.
+If we have already undertaken an EHC assessment for the student during the previous 6 months, we are not required to carry out another assessment, but may choose to do so if appropriate.

 The online system enables schools and educational settings to submit requests for statutory assessment securely and efficiently.
 We invite all educational settings from Northamptonshire to use this form and actively encourage its use for speed and consistency.

 Request a Statutory Assessment of Special Educational Needs